 Supplement Guide

 *I do not keep this article updated.
-Supplements specifically useful for restoring health, information on how to use them, and what supplements are necessary for specific conditions is available in my book, Fuck Portion Control.
+Latest info on supplements is in my book Fuck Portion Control.

 A WARNING